 Example Answer: I think it makes sense to start with interviewing management, but ultimately, I’ve found that people in sales, marketing, and customer success have more intimate knowledge of what is and isn’t working.
 Usually, if multiple people say there’s a problem with an aspect of the product, it’s worth digging into.
-Sometimes it’s a historical problem that has been patched, if there’s a functional workaround, or if the product team is aware of it and has a fix on the immediate road map.
+Sometimes, it’s a historical problem that has been patched.
+I need to know and spread the word if there’s a functional workaround or if the product team is aware of it and has a fix on the immediate roadmap.
 People also tend to be more candid about interdepartmental tensions, which helps me understand where we have problems during handoffs between teams.

 Q: Which sales method would you suggest we use for a simple sale cycle that spans only a few weeks?

-Why it’s asked: Some methodologies lend themselves better to complex sales cycles, while others are meant to quickly qualify a prospect.
+Why it’s asked: Some methodologies lend themselves better to complex sales cycles, while others are meant to qualify a prospect quickly.
 If someone suggests Challenger or MEDDIC here, they aren’t familiar with the tactic (unless they have a very abbreviated version they developed and provide ample explanation).